alces-software/knowledgebase/docs/source/hpc-environment/hpc-environment-guidelines.rst

 SLURM Setup (From Controller VM)
 --------------------------------

+The instructions below provide guidelines for installing the SLURM job-scheduler on your HPC cluster, and may be modified as required for alternative job-schedulers such as SGE, LSF, PBS or Torque/Maui.

 - Create a group for the slurm VM (add at least ``slurm1`` as a node in the group, set additional groups of ``services,cluster,domain`` allows for more diverse group management)::

     metal configure group slurm